elastic/terraform-provider-ec/examples/deployment_ec2_instance/README.md

 ## Running the example
-Build the provider using `make install` from the main folder run `terrafrom init` to initialize your terraform cli run `terraform apply` to see it work.
+Build the provider using `make install` from the main folder run `terrafrom init` to initialize your terraform cli modify the `variables.tf` file to contain your aws profile and elastic cloud key. run `terraform apply` to see it work.